sitevision/sitevision-apps/packages/api/README.md

 TypeScript definitions for Sitevision Public API.

-For mor information and documentation visit https://developer.sitevision.se
+For more information and documentation visit https://developer.sitevision.se